-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Listing Rules, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to improve financial performance.
 Audit procedures performed by the engagement team included:

-- Discussions with management and internal audit, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud, and review of the reports made by management and internal audit; - Understanding of management's internal controls designed to prevent and detect irregularities, risk-based monitoring of customer processes; - · Reviewing the company's litigation register in so far as it related to non-compliance with laws and regulations and fraud; - · Reviewing relevant meeting minutes; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, post close entries and posted by unexpected users.
+- Discussions with management and internal audit, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud, and review of the reports made by management and internal audit; - Understanding of management's internal controls designed to prevent and detect irregularities, risk-based monitoring of customer processes; - Reviewing the company's litigation register in so far as it related to non-compliance with laws and regulations and fraud; - Reviewing relevant meeting minutes; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing; and - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations and post close entries.